TOD-theses/paper-T-RACE/main.typ

 In total, from the 1628 TOD candidates labelled as TOD or not TOD using our original definition, we obtained the same label with the adapted definition for 96.4% of these TOD candidates.
 This demonstrates that the theoretical weakness of the approximation discussed in @sec:weakness-focus-on-tb has practical impacts, but also that simulating $T_A$ in the reverse scenario can be omitted in a tradeoff for some accuracy.

-= TOD attack definitions <sec:tod-attack-definitions>
+= TOD attack characteristics <sec:tod-attack-characteristics>

 Previously, we noted that the TOD definition is too general to be directly used for attack or vulnerability detection.
-In this section, we discuss several definitions that cover more specific cases than the general TOD definition.
+In this section, we discuss several characteristics of TOD attacks that cover more specific cases than the general TOD definition.

 == Attacker gain and victim losses <sec:gain-and-loss-property>

 In @sec:tod-relation-previous-works we already discussed, how the definition in @zhang_combatting_2023 relates to our preliminary definition of TOD.
 We now present their definition in more detail, and how we will apply it.

 They consider two transaction orderings: $T_A -> T_B -> T_P$ and $T_B -> T_A -> T_P$.
-The order of $T_A$ and $T_B$ corresponds to our normal and reverse scenario.
+In an attack, $T_A$ and $T_B$ are TOD.
 The transaction $T_P$ is an optional third transaction, which sometimes is required for the attack.
-Our study only considers transaction pairs, therefore we will adapt their definition and remove $T_P$ from it.
+Our study only considers transaction pairs, therefore we adapt their definition and remove $T_P$ from it.
 Analyzing their dataset, we find that only 2.2% of the attacks contain such a $T_P$ transaction, therefore we neglect only a small proportion of the covered attacks with this modification.

 They define an attack to occur when following two properties hold: